culiacan77/Spirograph/README.md

 # Spirograph
-Rework of Jacque Supzick spirograph
+Some changing over Jacque Supzick spirograph repository

 the spirograph contain 4 adjustable variables, each one depicted by a color.
 Red = big circle radius